-Here, on the Coast, our swimming days are numbered to about 360 per year.
-We’re pretty much a watery wonderland with some hills and cute towns thrown into the mix for good measure.
+Here, on the Sunshine Coast, our swimming days are numbered to about 360 per year.

-Want a waterfall to swim under?
-We’ve got it!
-Picture-perfect rock pools to plunge into?
-Can do!
-Beaches to go au naturale?
-No problemo!
+If you want a waterfall to swim under, we’ve got it.
+If you want picture-perfect rock pools to plunge into, we can do that too.
+If you want beaches to go au naturale at, the Coast has it covered.
 But along with our stunning natural attractions (hey, it ain’t cocky if it’s true), come the crowds.

 So, we’ve hunted down the top secret swimming spots on the Sunshine Coast that only a local* would know.
 For those days when your metre-by-a-metre patch of sand is inundated with tent-toting, sand-kicking beach invaders.